Skip to content

 Every marketing agency in America wants to talk about “impressions,” “engagement,” and “brand lift.”
 Those are vanity metrics.
 They don’t pay your guys on Friday.

-Here’s the only ROI formula that matters for a trades business:
+Here’s the only formula that matters for a trades business — your return on what you spent:

 Sounds simple.
 Most trades businesses can’t actually compute it.
 Here’s why — and how to fix it.